 Q: Are there specific outcomes that HCF is looking for?

-At this time, we are not seeking specific outcomes; we are continuing to research and analyze local efforts in support of developing our own impact evaluation framework, which will be phased in at the beginning of 2020.
+At this time, we are not seeking specific outcomes.
+We are continuing to research and learn about local efforts to develop our own impact evaluation framework, which will be phased in beginning in 2020.
 We recognize that organizations addressing health equity in our region can take many forms – issues are complex and require a deep understanding of the local community context.
-We value traditional medical expertise in population health – i.e. data-driven and evidence-based – AND we value grassroots leadership and nuanced understanding of local communities – i.e. those who are experts in their own lives and experience.
-As we work towards more “upstream” approaches to address long-term, systems change that tip the scales towards greater health for all, we will simultaneously support “downstream” efforts that ensure residents have greater access to quality, comprehensive care today.
+We value traditional medical expertise – i.e. data-driven and evidence-based – AND we value grassroots leadership and nuanced understanding of local communities – i.e. those who are experts in their own lives and experience.
+As we work towards more “upstream” approaches to address long-term, systems change (which can tip the scales towards greater health for all), we will simultaneously support “downstream” efforts that ensure residents have greater access to quality, comprehensive care today.

 Q: What is the best way to present data on population served for policy advocacy efforts?

-Q: What’s the best way to present data on population served for programs/services that aim to benefit or reach all residents in a zip code?
+Q: What is the best way to present data on population served for programs/services that aim to benefit or reach all residents in a zip code?

 Please refer to the question above and indicate how residents are directly engaged in your efforts.

-Q: Our organization does not/cannot track data in the format requested.
+Q: Our organization does not or cannot track data in the format requested.
 What should we do?

 We recognize that data collection looks different for everyone.
 We invite applicants to share more context about any specific circumstances or challenges that apply to your organization in the space provided on the application.
 Please reach out to use if you would like to speak further about your unique context.